 Less than 10% is recycled, most of it is thrown away and at this rate we are going to drown in our own waste.

 We can’t blame a material, when in fact we are responsible for the pollution.
-The solution is not to ban plastic, but to ensure that it is used responsibly and recycled properly: We need to RETHINK PLASTICS.
+The solution is not to ban plastic, but to ensure us that we use it responsibly and recycle it properly: We need to RETHINK PLASTICS.

 3 steps to start rethinking plastics